-Located north of Spokane's City Hall on Post Street, the Spokane Tribal Gathering Place connects Riverfront Park with Huntington Park, a public space showcasing the powerful Spokane Falls.
-It provides a great venue for community events and enjoying the river.
+Located just north of Spokane's City Hall on Post Street, the Spokane Tribal Gathering Place connects Riverfront Park with Huntington Park, a revitalized public space showcasing the powerful Spokane Falls.
+The space invites people to enjoy the river and provides a great venue for community events.

-The Gathering Place was once a parking lot between the historic City Hall and Washington Water Power (WWP) buildings.
-There was no access to the river.
-Avista removed and disposed of approximately 5,000 cubic yards of contaminated material (PAHs and lead) from beneath the City Hall parking lot at a cost of \$294,704.
+The Gathering Place was once a parking lot between the Historic City Hall and Historic Washington Water Power material (PAHs and lead) from beneath the City Hall parking lot.
+The remediation cost \$294,704.